XPRIZE/GLEXP-Team-onebillion/INSTALL-STANDALONE.md

 		export ANDROID_HOME=[PATH/TO/ANDROID_SDK]

-   Follow these steps for Windows-based system:
+   Follow these steps for a Windows 7 or later system:

 		Set-Variable -Name "ROOT_FOLDER" -Value "onecourse"